Japanese: Language, Literature, Culture (including courses in English)

 • CAS LJ 250: Masterpieces of Japanese Literature (in English translation)

-An introduction to Japanese literary history.
-Topics include mythic beginnings, conceptions of nature and death, flowering of a court aesthetic, the writer as hermit-sage, the Tokugawa stage and its love suicides.
+An introduction to Japanese literary history using Murasaki Shikibu’s Tale of Genji as the core text.
 Use of literary and visual materials.
-Carries humanities divisional credit in CAS.
 Effective Fall 2018, this course fulfills a single unit in each of the following BU Hub areas: Aesthetic Exploration, Global Citizenship and Intercultural Literacy.

 • Aesthetic Exploration